 A PV system is made up of different components.
 These include PV modules (groups of PV cells), which are commonly called PV panels; one or more batteries; a charge regulator or controller for a stand-alone system; an inverter for a utility-grid-connected system and when alternating current (ac) rather than direct current (dc) is required; wiring; and mounting hardware or a framework.

-A PV system that is designed, installed, and maintained well will operate for more than 20 years.
+A PV system that is designed, installed, and maintained well will operate for decades.
 The basic PV module (interconnected, enclosed panel of PV cells) has no moving parts and can last more than 30 years.
 The best way to ensure and extend the life and effectiveness of your PV system is by having it installed and maintained properly.
 Experience has shown that most problems occur because of poor or sloppy system installation.

 There are four main types of solar energy technologies: